 4. Project Management

-Managing a project is a tricky task as you have to plan, execute, allocate, deliver, troubleshoot, and manage the changes given by the customer while being organized, detail-oriented, and people-friendly.
+Managing a project is tricky as you have to plan, execute, allocate, deliver, troubleshoot, and manage the changes the customer gives while being organized, detail-oriented, and people-friendly.
 All this while still maintaining a balance between your company and your customer!
 Enterprise companies have a separate Project Manager, however, for small and mid-sized companies, a BA and PM is usually the same role.

 5. Understanding Business Processes